AdyGCode/SaaS-BED-Notes/Session-04/S04-Portfolio-Work.md

   }
   ```

-- The reponse structure may be amended to include an "errors" field that contains an array of errors.
+- The response structure may be amended to include an "errors" field that contains an array of errors.

 ## Features